Azure/azure-postgresql/samples/query-store/regressed-queries/README.md

 * > percent_change_threshold is a constant that can help you single out only percent changes above this value
 * > output_file_path is a local path to output your results if there is any significant changes
 * > host is in format similar to "yourserver.postgres.database.azure.com" and can be located at the overview blade of your instance in Azure portal
-* > user should be similar to "youruser@yourdb" format
+* > user should be similar to "youruser@yourserver" format

 ### Run your notebook
 You are now ready to run your notebook.
 Azure Data Studio lets you run all of the cells in your notebook by clicking on 'Run Cells' at the top of your notebook.
 If there is an error during execution, you should be able to see a descriptive message right below the cell that will help you fix your issue.
 You can also run your notebook cell by cell.
 To do so, locate the run button to the top left of each cell and click.